DRAKENSTEIN STUD FARM AT A GLANCE

 Meet our specialized crew working on the farm.

-Yearlings that are not destined for the sales are brought back to Drakenstein Stud Farm and pre-trained by Jason May and our skilled pre-training staff.
+Yearlings that are not destined for the sales are brought back to Drakenstein Stud Farm and pre-trained by our skilled pre-training staff.
 The yearlings are taught to be racehorses while living out in the paddocks.
 We use our specially designed pre-training track which runs up the hill to the foot of the Groot Drakenstein Mountain Range.